rbenne30/Password-Generator/README.md

 # Password-Generator

 ## Purpose
-randomly generate a password a password that meets certain criteria so I can create a strong password that provides greater security
+randomly generate a password that meets certain criteria so I can create a strong password that provides greater security

 ## Built with
 HTML